-- Scroll down to the Choose which apps can access your microphone section and make sure the toggle for the app you’re playing the microphone on is turned On.
+- Scroll down to the Choose which apps can access your microphone section and make sure the toggle for the app you’re using the microphone with is turned On.

 - Check the mic and see if the microphone not working on the laptop issue has been resolved.

 Apps you install on your device might request permissions to access the microphone.
-If you have not granted that permission, it may appear as if your microphone is not working.
+If you have not granted that permission, the microphone will not be working.

 5. Troubleshoot audio recordings

-- Type Control Panel, then click on OK.
+- Press Windows + R, type Control Panel, then click on OK.

 - Wait for the system to resolve the problem.

-Moreover, if your microphone works on another computer, you should contact the vendor of your laptop for advice.
+Moreover, if the microphone works on another computer, you should contact the vendor of your laptop for advice.

 6. Check your device for malware